-- the protection of airspace framework set out in Part 12 of the Act and the Airports (Protection of Airspace) Regulations 1996 (the Airspace Protection Regulations) - airspace surrounding the Airport is intended to be protected under Part 12; - the environmental management framework set out in Part 6 of the Act and the Airports (Environment Protection) Regulations 1997; - the quality of service monitoring and reporting framework set out in Part 8 of the Act Part 8 will apply to the Airport once it becomes operational; and - the requirements relating to the control of on-airport activities provided for in Part 11 of the Act some regulations made under Part 11 may be applied at the Airport.
+- the protection of airspace framework set out in Part 12 of the Act and the Airports (Protection of Airspace) Regulations 1996 (the Airspace Protection Regulations) - airspace surrounding the Airport is intended to be protected under Part 12; - the environmental management framework set out in Part 6 of the Act and the Airports (Environment Protection) Regulations 1997; - the quality of service monitoring and reporting framework set out in Part 8 of the Act Part 8 will apply to the airport once it becomes operational; and - the requirements relating to the control of on-airport activities provided for in Part 11 of the Act some regulations made under Part 11 may be applied at the airport.

-The Department of Infrastructure and Regional Development is responsible for administering the Act.
+The Infrastructure Department is responsible for administering the Act.